Dendrochronology: Growth rings

 Direct reading of tree ring chronologies is a complex science, for several reasons.
 First, contrary to the single-ring-per-year paradigm, alternating poor and favorable conditions, such as mid-summer droughts, can result in several rings forming in a given year.
 In addition, particular tree species may present "missing rings", and this influences the selection of trees for study of long time-spans.
 For instance, missing rings are rare in oak and elm trees.

+A vector graphic image labeling the rings of a tree.
+Includes alburnum, medulla, duramen, bast, and rhytidome.

 Critical to the science, trees from the same region tend to develop the same patterns of ring widths for a given period of chronological study.
 Researchers can compare and match these patterns ring-for-ring with patterns from trees which have grown at the same time in the same geographical zone (and therefore under similar climatic conditions).
 When one can match these tree-ring patterns across successive trees in the same locale, in overlapping fashion, chronologies can be built up—both for entire geographical regions and for sub-regions.
 Moreover, wood from ancient structures with known chronologies can be matched to the tree-ring data (a technique called 'cross-dating'), and the age of the wood can thereby be determined precisely.
 Dendrochronologists originally carried out cross-dating by visual inspection; more recently, they have harnessed computers to do the task, applying statistical techniques to assess the matching.
 To eliminate individual variations in tree-ring growth, dendrochronologists take the smoothed average of the tree-ring widths of multiple tree-samples to build up a 'ring history', a process termed replication.
 A tree-ring history whose beginning- and end-dates are not known is called a 'floating chronology'.
 It can be anchored by cross-matching a section against another chronology (tree-ring history) whose dates are known.

 A fully anchored and cross-matched chronology for oak and pine in central Europe extends back 12,460 years, and an oak chronology goes back 7,506 years in Bohemia, 7,429 years in Ireland and 6,939 years in England.
 Comparison of radiocarbon and dendrochronological ages supports the consistency of these two independent dendrochronological sequences.
 Another fully anchored chronology that extends back 8,500 years exists for the bristlecone pine in the Southwest US (White Mountains of California).